-- Department chairs will approve or deny requests in a timeframe consistent with procedure and assign an instructor to administer the exam. - The assigned instructor records the Challenge Exam score on Challenge Exam Request form and submits form to Records Office to award credit. - The Records Office enters the student's proficiency exam score under 'Other Tests' in the Student Information System and assigns a grade of "CE" (Credit by Examination).
+- Department chairs will approve or deny requests in a timeframe consistent with procedure and assign an instructor to administer the exam. - The assigned instructor records the challenge exam score on the Challenge Exam Request form and submits the form to the Records Office to award credit. - The Records Office enters the student's proficiency exam score under 'Other Tests' in the Student Information System and assigns a grade of "CE" (Credit by Examination).